JCSzamosi/SparCC3/ReadMe.md

 here](https://bitbucket.org/yonatanf/sparcc/src/default/)) to Python3, including
 a few fixes.
 So far I have fixed it to the point that the example data included with the scripts runs without raising any errors.
 I would be thrilled to accept pull requests that do more maintenance.
+Importantly, only the SparCC correlation method is working at the moment.
+None of the other methods (Pearson, Spearman, etc.) are correctly implemented.

 Original Documentation
 ----------------------